beast-dev/doc/tutorials/phylodynamics_of_epidemic_influenza/phylodynamics_of_epidemic_influenza.md

 Select a name for the output tree file (e.g., <samp>H1N1pdm_2009.MCC.tre</samp>).

 Once you have selected all the options, above, press the `Run` button.
 TreeAnnotator will analyse the input tree file and write the summary tree to the file you specified.
 This tree is in standard NEXUS tree file format so may be loaded into any tree drawing package that supports this.
-However, it also contains additional information that can only be displayed using the [FigTree](figtree) program.
+However, it also contains additional information that can only be displayed using the [PearTree](peartree) program.

 ## Viewing the annotated tree

-{% include icon-callout.html file='icons/figtree-icon.png' content='<a href="figtree">FigTree</a> is a user-friendly, graphical program for viewing trees and the associated information provided by BEAST.
-Double-click on the FigTree icon to run it.' %}
+{% include peartree-callout.html  %}

-Run FigTree now and select the `Open...` command from the `File` menu.
+Run PearTree now and select the `Open...` command from the `File` menu.
 Select the tree file you created using TreeAnnotator in the previous section.
-The tree will be displayed in the FigTree window.
+The tree will be displayed in the PearTree window.
 On the left hand side of the window are the options and settings which control how the tree is displayed.
 In this case we want to display the posterior probabilities of each of the clades present in the tree and estimates of the age of each node.
 In order to do this you need to change some of the settings.

 First, re-order the node order by `Increasing Node Order` under the `Tree` menu.
 Switch on `Branch Labels` in the control panel on the left and open its section by clicking on the arrow on the left.
 Now select `posterior` under the `Display:` option.
 Reduce `Sig.
 Digits` to <samp>2</samp>.